-Set on the west edge of the scenic Quad of The University of Alabama, Culverhouse and Manderson are composted of three buildings: Bidgood Hall, Mary Hewell Alston Hall, and the Angelo Bruno Business Library/Sloan Y. Bashinsky Sr. Computer Center.
-We have expanded and modernized to provide a state-of-the-art learning environment that includes high-speed Wi-Fi throughout the college, the latest in computer lab technology, a media lab, 24/7 online databases and journals, digital multimedia classrooms, and more.
+Set on the west edge of the scenic Quad of The University of Alabama, Culverhouse and Manderson are composed of three buildings: Bidgood Hall, Mary Hewell Alston Hall, and the Angelo Bruno Business Library/Sloan Y. Bashinsky Sr. Computer Center.
+Hewson Hall is set to soon begin construction to usher in the next era at Culverhouse.

 Bidgood Hall, the main classroom building, has been renovated and expanded, and now has a state-of-the-art learning environment with high-speed Web access, Wi-Fi, multimedia classrooms and more.
 It also includes a student lounge, coffee shop and sandwich shop for between class pick-me-ups.
 It is also the home of the Asa H. Bean Student Services office.